All Episodes

 Yeah, let me ask you this question.

-I think transparency is is important.
+I think transparency is important.

-Uh I and I and people are looking for fair and balanced reporting.
+And people are looking for fair and balanced reporting.

-Apparently, Benny Thompson who headed up the J6 committee is actually out there, was on fake news CNN, and he was claiming that none of the committee members had access to this footage.
+Apparently, Benny Thompson, who headed up the J6 committee, is actually out there, was on fake news CNN, and he was claiming that none of the committee members had access to this footage.

 I find that hard to believe.